Joseph9866/ackMERNweb/README.md

 ## ✨ Website Features

 - 🛏️ Detailed accommodation listings with real-time availability
-- 📅 Online booking system with Supabase backend
+- 📅 Online booking system with MongoDB backend
 - 📸 Visual gallery of rooms and amenities
 - 📍 Location information with interactive map
 - 📱 Responsive design for mobile, tablet, and desktop
 - ⚡ Fast-loading SPA with modern performance optimization
 - 💬 WhatsApp integration for instant communication
-- 🔒 Secure booking management with row-level security
+- 🔒 Secure booking management with authentication and validation

 ---